freesewing/freesewing/packages/mui-theme/README.md

 See [the Material-UI docs on themes](https://material-ui.com/customization/themes/) for more details.

+> #### Note: this is the last v2 minor release
+>
+> We'll be moving to a new major version (v3) so this is the last minor release.
+> We'll continue to support this while we work on v3, and backport important fixes.
+>
+> Once v3 is out, we'll drop official support for v2.

 ## What am I looking at? 🤔

 This repository is our *monorepo* holding all our NPM designs, plugins, other NPM packages, and (web)sites.